python-tut/tutorial/basics.md

 # Basic Syntax
 # Basic Syntax
 ### Hey!
 Now we'll be going over the basic syntax you'll need to use Python.
-To make this a bit easier, we'll provide the Javascript equivalent.
+To make this a bit easier, we'll provide Javascript equivalents in our code.
 ## Variable Declaration
 ####
 ### argv[command line args]